What is a Tax Lien?

 Once a Notice of Federal Tax Lien is issued, it is automatically bound to our belongings and limits your abilities in multiple ways.
 The first would be your assets; these include (but are not limited to) your house, car(s), boat(s), your savings account, and even assets you may acquire in the future, such as a 401k.

-Furthermore, a tax lien is a public notice of your tax debt.
+Furthermore, a tax lien is a public notice of your tax liability.

-When the IRS submits a Notice of Federal Tax Lien, this notice will appear in public records which will alert creditors of your tax debt as well as the fact that the government has ownership over your assets.
+When the IRS submits a Notice of Federal Tax Lien, this notice will appear in public records which will alert creditors of your unpaid taxes as well as the fact that the government has ownership over your assets.

 A tax lien may additionally limit your ability to apply or receive credit.
 A lien shies away creditors and potential buyers and makes it more difficult to get approved for loans or refinancing.